New Ventura Homes for Sale Coming Soon!

 We are delighted to embark on this journey to bring this Ventura, CA community to life.
 Ventura County was recently named the absolute most desirable place to live in America by the Washington Post.
 "The Farm" will be one more reason to live there.
 Please Register Here to be kept informed on our progress.

-Here's a short video (for desktop computers please click on the YouTube logo after video starts for larger screen).
+Take a look at an aerial video...for desktop computers CLICK HERE NOW or on the YouTube logo after starting video for a larger screen.